 Clinical Laboratories.
 Recent advances in genetic analysis technology are increasingly being used for clinical research applications.
-Techniques such as SNP genotyping, DNA sequencing, gene expression analysis, and other genetic correlation studies have been developed to identify disease susceptibility and to diagnose, classify, and monitor disease progression.
-Research relating to molecular diagnostic tests based on measuring these genetic markers have the potential to be much more accurate and robust than conventional diagnostics.
-Validating these research findings and translating them into clinically available tests often requires life science automation systems that are able to measure multiple biomarkers efficiently in a large number of patient samples.
+Techniques such as SNP genotyping, gene expression analysis, targeted DNA sequencing and other genetic correlation studies have been developed to identify disease susceptibility and to diagnose, classify, and monitor disease progression.
+Prognostics and diagnostics based on measuring these genetic markers have the potential to be much more accurate and robust than conventional diagnostics.
+The validation and translation of prognostics and diagnostics into clinically available tests often requires life science automation systems that are able to measure multiple biomarkers efficiently in a large number of patient samples.